-The job prospects for nurse practitioners and nurse administrators and executives are so promising in Indiana that these professions made the Hoosier Hot 50 Jobs list produced by the Indiana Department of Workforce Development.
+Job prospects for nurse practitioners and nurse administrators and executives are so promising in Indiana that these professions topped the Indiana Career Ready’s In-Demand Jobs – Indiana’s Hottest Occupations list in 2019.<!- mfunc feat_school ->

-In fact, job growth predictions between 2012 and 2022 are very high for a number of advanced nursing professions that frequently employ nurses with a Doctor of Nursing Practice (DNP):
+In fact, job growth predictions between 2016 and 2026 are quite impressive for a number of advanced nursing professionals, many of whom often hold a Doctor of Nursing Practice (DNP):

 Possessing a DNP provides an assurance of high salaries, since a DNP provides the highest level of practical nursing training available.
-The Advance Healthcare Network quantified the economic benefits of obtaining a DNP by surveying nurse practitioners throughout the US in 2014.
-NPs with a DNP earned an average of $13,003 more a year than NPs whose highest degree was a master’s.
+According to the Advance Healthcare Network, in 2018, NPs with a DNP earned an average of $7,683 more a year than NPs whose highest degree was a master’s.

 Statewide Salary Data for DNP-Educated APNs and More in Indiana